 The competition will host three divisions – green initiative, innovative business, and high school – to ensure creative ideas and provide opportunities that reflect our students' interests.
 The competition is open to all University of Findlay full-time, part-time, and degree-completion undergraduate students, as well as high school students who would like to learn more about the business program at the University of Findlay.
 The competition is open to individuals or teams of four or less.

 High School Entries:

 If you are a University of Findlay undergraduate student with a creative idea, we encourage you to participate in the Innovation Competition.
 While working as an individual or team, you will have an opportunity to learn what innovation means and what it takes to advance an idea towards reality.
 Projects selected as one of the three finalists will compete for cash prizes.
-Each College division offers a $1,500 first place, $1,000 second place, and $500 third-place prize.
 The finals of the Innovation Competition will be held on the evening of March 14, 2022, in the Winebrenner, TLB Auditorium.
 If you have any questions about the competition, please contact Carla Treadway at [email protected] or [email protected].

 Competition Structure of The Innovation Competition consists of three stages:

 1. The Idea -- Contestants (any individual or team) must officially register and submit a proposal that details their creative idea.
 In addition, all contestants must be certified as “eligible to participate" at that time.
 The deadline for registration and proposal submission is October 21, 2022, by 5:00 p.m.
 Workshops will be provided where participants will receive professional guidance and assistance to help with the information needed to complete the business plan.
 The workshop schedule will be provided at registration.